 Retro pay, as explained earlier, is payments made after a pay period ends for wages accidentally not paid during that pay period.
 It can result from mistakenly using the wrong pay rate or number of hours worked.

 Back pay is a type of retro pay in which an employee is owed all their wages for a pay period after that period’s payday.
 It’s what employees demand when they aren’t paid at all for a pay period.

-Where retro pay often stems from accounting errors, back pay may have more sinister origins.
-In fact, the term “back pay” is often used to describe a court-ordered payment of wages owed to an employee.
+While retro pay often stems from accounting errors, back pay may have more serious implications.
+The term “back pay” is often used to describe a court-ordered payment of wages owed to an employee.
 Courts may also require employers who owe back pay to double the amount to be paid.
-This fact should make it pretty clear why back pay is important to issue well before your employee threatens legal action.
+This fact should make it pretty clear why it’s critical to issue any money owed well before your employee threatens legal action.

-Your payroll software will handle and automate all your wage calculation, payment and tax needs, and help you keep accurate paycheck records.
-All you have to do is ensure your payroll software has the correct numbers to work from.
-Then you can sit back and let it calculate and issue all your paychecks.
-These calculations include employee and employer payroll taxes, helping you comply with tax laws.
+The best payroll services and software will handle and automate all your wage calculation, payment and tax needs while helping you keep accurate paycheck records.
+You just need to ensure your payroll software has the correct numbers to work from.
+Then, you can sit back and let it calculate and issue all your paychecks.

 Correct retro pay calculations must include employee and employer payroll taxes.
 Taxes like Social Security and Medicare are calculated as they would have been originally.
 Federal and state income tax withholding depends on how you issue retro pay.
 If paid as “supplemental pay,” you withhold federal income tax at a flat rate of 22 percent.